Sakineh Mohammadi Ashtiani

-Sakineh Mohammadi Ashtiani (سکینه محمدی آشتیانی; born 1967) is an Iranian Azeri woman convicted of conspiracy to commit murder and adultery.
+Sakineh Mohammadi Ashtiani (سکینه محمدی آشتیانی; born 1967) is an Iranian woman convicted of conspiracy to commit murder and adultery.
 She gained international notoriety for originally being sentenced to death by stoning for her crimes.
 Her sentence was commuted and she was released in 2014 after serving nine years on death row.

 Biography

-Ashtiani is an Iranian Azeri born in Tabriz in the Persian calendar 1347 (1967–1968) and grew up in the rural town of Osku, East Azerbaijan Province, Iran.
+Ashtiani is an Iranian Azeri born in Tabriz in 1347 (1967–1968) in the Persian calendar and grew up in the rural town of Osku, East Azerbaijan Province, Iran.
 Sakineh worked outside her home for two years as a kindergarten teacher.

 Arrest and conviction

 Ashtiani was arrested in 2005 on charges of adultery and conspiracy to commit murder of her husband.
 In 2006, the court sentenced her to death by stoning after she was convicted.
 An international campaign to overturn her sentence was started by her children, Farideh and Sajjad Qaderzadeh, through a letter about their mother's case which was published by Mission Free Iran.

 Prominent media sources picked up on the news via interviews with her son, which included information on her stoning sentence.
 The international publicity generated by Ashtiani's situation led to numerous diplomatic conflicts between Iran's government and the heads of certain western governments.
 As a result, her execution was stayed indefinitely.
 Shortly after the international campaign began, various Iranian officials stated that Ashtiani was also guilty of various charges related to the murder of her husband.
 The range of charges included murder, manslaughter, conspiracy, and complicity.
 However, major human rights organizations such as Amnesty International, some NGOs and her lawyers stated that Ashtiani was acquitted of murder, and that she initially received a 10-year sentence for complicity in murder and "disrupting the public order".
-It was reduced to five years on appeal.
+The sentence was reduced to five years on appeal.
 She was convicted twice of adultery in separate trials and sentenced to death by stoning.

 In December 2011, the Iranian authorities indicated that they intended to go ahead with her execution, but by hanging.
 However, the hanging was not carried out, and Iranian officials afterwards denied that they intended to execute her.

-On 24 July 2012, Amnesty International stressed that Sakineh Mohammadi Ashtiani's fate was still unclear, while her former lawyer Javid Houtan Kiyan languished in jail.
+On 24 July 2012, Amnesty International stressed that Ashtiani's fate was still unclear, while her former lawyer Javid Houtan Kiyan languished in jail.

 In March 2014, Ashtiani was pardoned for good behavior and released from prison.